 #55 Bus: The #55 runs east and west along 55th Street.

 The least expensive, but most time-consuming route to Hyde Park is boarding the CTA Blue Line train from the airport terminal.
-The Blue Line does not run all the way to Hyde Park, so you must connect with either a bus or taxi to complete your trip.
+The Blue Line does not run all the way to Hyde Park, so you must connect with either a different L line, bus or taxi to complete your trip.

 If you take the Blue Line to the Washington & State stop, you can board the #6 (Jackson Park Express) or the #28 (Stony Island Express), both of which service east Hyde Park.
 From here you can generally walk to your destination or catch a bus to head further west.